topcoder-platform/tc-dal/README.md

 Currently it only supports DynamoDB database

+# Logging and Instrumentation:
+This library uses the logger library which part of the tc-framework https://github.com/topcoder-platform/tc-framework/tree/develop/src/lib/logger

+The logger library is used for logging and code instrumentation, however it does not fully work, it is still under development/test.

+For local testing, kindly make sure that tc-framwork is properly installed locally and update the file path accordingly in `package.json` (`"tc-framework": "file:../tc-framework"`)

 # Benefits of using the DAL:
 This DAL provides a centralized layer for all interactions with the database.